 Free school meals

-Criteria for free school meals
+Qualifying benefits for free school meals

-- income Support
+- income support

-- income-based Jobseeker’s Allowance
+- income-based Jobseeker’s Allowance (JSA)

-- income-related Employment and Support Allowance
+- income-related Employment and Support Allowance (ESA)

 - support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on, paid for four weeks after you stop qualifying for Working Tax Credit